 On February 14, 2017, short seller investment firm Kerrisdale Capital Management LLC published a negative piece (the "Kerrisdale Report") regarding the Pebble Project.
 Three putative shareholder class actions were filed against the Company and certain of its current officers and directors in US federal courts, specifically the Central District of California (Los Angeles) and the Southern District of New York (New York City).
 The cases are captioned: Diaz v.
-Northern Dynasty Minerals Ltd. et al, Case No. 17-cv-01241 (C.D.
-Cal.), Kirwin v.
 Northern Dynasty Minerals Ltd. et al, Case No. 17-cv-01238 (S.D.N.Y.) and Schubert v.
 Northern Dynasty Minerals, Ltd., et al., Case No. 1:17-CV-02437 (S.D.N.Y.).
 The complaints appear to rely on the claims made in the Kerrisdale Report and allege damages to a class of investors who purchased shares of the Company prior to the publication of the Kerrisdale Report and allege liability for losses pursuant to Section 10(b) of the Exchange Act of 1934 and SEC Rule 10b-5 thereunder, as well as control person liability against the individual defendants pursuant to Section 20(a) of the Exchange Act.

 The plaintiffs in both the Kirwin and Schubert actions voluntarily dismissed their claims without prejudice.
 The plaintiffs in the Diaz action continue to litigate.
-The Company filed a motion to dismiss the Diaz complaint that was granted, but the Judge in that action gave the plaintiffs until June 18, 2018 to amend their claims, which they have now done.
-The Company still believes that those allegations, even as amended, are without merit, and it intends to continue defending itself vigorously in the Diaz action, including filing a motion to dismiss the amended complaint in the third quarter.
+The Company filed a motion to dismiss the Diaz complaint and it was granted, but the Judge in that action gave the plaintiffs until June 18, 2018 to amend their claims, which they did.
+The Company still believes that those allegations, even as amended, are without merit.
+Accordingly, the Company filed a motion to dismiss the new amended complaint, which the plaintiffs have opposed.
+The Company intends to continue defending itself vigorously in the Diaz action, and expects a ruling on its motion to dismiss the new amended complaint some time in the new year.
+A ruling by the court is not expected until next year.